ekoeppen/janus/docs/janus.ft.md

 `::target::` works a bit differently: When it is selected, words will be by default defined in the `host` (`Forth`) wordlist.
-This is however just the default, during meta compilation, target words will be added to the target wordlist (see `mcreate` below).
+This is however just the default, during meta compilation, target words will be added to the target wordlist (see `tcreate` below).
 Words will be searched first in the `meta` wordlist to handle control structures, and then in the `target` wordlist to lookup and compile target words into the target image.